 Rua Augusta Arch

-O triumphal arch of Rua Augusta was designed during the reconstruction of Baixa, after the 1755 earthquake, but it wasn’t until a century later that the work was completed.
+The triumphal arch of Rua Augusta was designed during the reconstruction of Baixa after the 1755 earthquake, but it wasn’t completed until a century later.

 The sculptures at the top symbolize Glory crowning Genius and Valor, while below are Vasco da Gama, Marquês de Pombal, Viriato and Nuno Álvares Pereira.